Western Theological Seminary

-Western Theological Seminary (WTS) is a private seminary located in Holland, Michigan.
-Established in 1866, it is affiliated with the Reformed Church in America, a mainline Reformed Protestant denomination in Canada and the United States.
+Western Theological Seminary (WTS) is a private Christian seminary in Holland, Michigan, United States.
+Established in 1866, it is affiliated with the Reformed Church in America.

 The seminary offers professional and graduate degree programs for candidates for ministry, and to those pursuing careers in academia or non-theological fields.
 It was established to fill a need for theological education on the (then) western frontier of the Reformed Church in America.
 In its theological identity, Western Theological Seminary is evangelical, ecumenical and Reformed.
 Western Theological Seminary prepares students for ministry often involving ordination as well as for further graduate study, chaplaincy, missions, youth ministry, social service ministry, etc.

 History

 Albertus van Raalte founded Hope College in Holland Michigan; believing that parents had a primary responsibility to educate their children and not the state.
 In 1866, seven students graduating from Hope College felt called to full-time Christian ministry following graduation.
 They wanted to pursue their theological training in West Michigan, so they made a petition to the General Synod of the Reformed Church to allow for theological training through the Hope College Religion Department.
 Permission was granted and Western Theological Seminary was established.
 Initially, the theological department within Hope College was used for theological education; but in 1884 following the synods approval the department was separated from Hope College and Western Theological Seminary was established as its own institution.
 In 2022, the seminary became independent, though retains a relation to the Reformed Church in America, the denomination that gave it life and sustenance for over 150 years.
+The seminary faculty, administration, and board continue to embrace the WTS Statement of Theological Identity which was adopted in 2018.

 Academics

 The seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS).
-It offers the Master of Divinity (M.Div.), Master of Theology (Th.M.), and Doctor of Ministry (D.Min.) degrees; it also offers graduate certificates.
+It offers the Master of Divinity (MDiv), Master of Arts (MA), Master of Theology (ThM), Doctor of Ministry (DMin), and Graduate Certificates.
+The seminary also offers some programs in Spanish and through distance-learning.